Subpoena for Medical Records in Hernando County

 How to Respond to the Notice of Issuance of a Subpoena for Medical Records

-If you receive a 15-day letter giving you notice of the intention of the State Attorney’s Office to issue a subpoena for your medical records to determine your blood alcohol concentration or the presence of any controlled substances in your blood, then contact an experienced criminal defense attorney in Brooksville, FL.
+Did you receive a 15-day letter giving you notice of the intention of the State Attorney’s Office to issue a subpoena for your medical records to determine your blood alcohol concentration or the presence of any controlled substances in your blood?
+If so, contact an experienced criminal defense attorney for your case pending in Brooksville, FL.

 If you retain us to represent you, we can file an “Objection to the Issuance of a Subpoena” for medical records with the Clerk of Court and serve a copy of the motion on the prosecutor with the State Attorney’s Office, who must then schedule a hearing and present witnesses to show the basis for the request for the issuance of the subpoena.